-17E.
-It is henceforth mandatory for a Non-Banking Financial Company to obtain prior approval of the Reserve Bank to open branches exceeding 1000.
-However NBFCs which already have more than 1000 branches may approach the Bank for prior approval for any further branch expansion.
-Besides, no new branches will be allowed to be opened without the facilities for storage of gold jewellery and minimum security facilities for the pledged gold jewellery.]
+22. Non-Banking Financial Company shall obtain prior approval of the Reserve Bank to open branches exceeding 1000.
+However, NBFCs which already have more than 1000 branches may approach the Bank for prior approval for any further branch expansion.
+Besides, no new branches will be allowed to be opened without the facilities for storage of gold jewellery and minimum security facilities for the pledged gold jewellery.